Improving the Lives of Older Adults

 In 2012, following an in-depth review of its philanthropy, and the needs of the California’s diverse aging population, the Foundation began to wind down its commitments to its legacy areas, and is no longer seeking unsolicited proposals in its legacy areas of fall prevention, elder abuse and neglect, and end-of-life care.

-Currently, the Foundation's grantmaking is focused on the following four new priority areas:
+Currently, the Foundation's grantmaking is focused on the following priority areas:

 - Enabling older adults to remain in their homes and communities;

-- Developing innovative responses to the family caregiving needs of elders; and
+- Developing innovative responses to the family caregiving needs of elders.

 With a special focus on California, and concern for all older adults, Archstone Foundation welcomes the opportunity to collaborate with public and private funders, as well as nonprofit and civic leaders, to improve the well-being of older adults.